Discover how digital cameras work and how to control their image making.

-This introductory workshop is for beginners who would like to learn the basics of their digital camera.
-Are you still using automatic settings?
+you still using automatic settings?
 Then this class is for you!
+This introductory class is for beginners who would like to learn the basics of their digital camera and move into the manual control modes.
 Students discover how digital cameras work and how to control their image making.
 This workshop is an exciting way to learn the technical skills of image making and the proper settings for consistent results.

 - Aperture / f-stop